 - have any of the conditions or symptoms listed above for serious infections, cancers, or PRES. - ever had an allergic reaction to STELARA® or any of its ingredients.
 Ask your doctor if you are not sure. - are allergic to latex.
 The needle cover on the prefilled syringe contains latex. - have recently received or are scheduled to receive an immunization (vaccine).
 People who take STELARA® should not receive live vaccines.
 Tell your doctor if anyone in your house needs a live vaccine.
 The viruses used in some types of live vaccines can spread to people with a weakened immune system, and can cause serious problems.
 You should not receive the BCG vaccine during the one year before receiving STELARA® or one year after you stop receiving STELARA®. - have any new or changing lesions within psoriasis areas or on normal skin. - are receiving or have received allergy shots, especially for serious allergic reactions. - receive or have received phototherapy for your psoriasis. - are pregnant or plan to become pregnant.
 It is not known if STELARA® can harm your unborn baby.
-You and your doctor should decide if you will receive STELARA®. - are breastfeeding or plan to breastfeed.
-It is thought that STELARA® passes into your breast milk. - talk to your doctor about the best way to feed your baby if you receive STELARA®.
+You and your doctor should decide if you will receive STELARA®. - received STELARA® while you were pregnant.
+It is important that you tell your baby's healthcare provider before any vaccinations are given to your baby. - are breastfeeding or plan to breastfeed.
+STELARA® can pass into your breast milk. - talk to your doctor about the best way to feed your baby if you receive STELARA®.